0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/flow-tutorial/happy-path.md

 </div>
 <br>

-In this case, the Schema, named `daoContributor` will define that the Claim must contain two different attributes:
+In this case, the Schema, named `daoContributor2` will define that the Claim must contain two different attributes:

-- An attribute defined `Role` that contains the role of a contributor inside a DAO.
-The Role can be Developer (1), Designer (2), Writer (3) or Education (4).
+- An attribute defined `CoreContributor` that defines whether the user is a core contributor for the DAO or not.
 - An attributed define `SinceSeason` that contains the number of the DAO Season in which the contributor Joined.

 This action is performed via the [Create Schema](../schemas/apis.md#create-schema) Endpoint.
 It requires passing a set of values inside the Body Request:

-- The name of the `schema`, which in this case is daoContributor
+- The name of the `schema`, which in this case is daoContributor2
 - The `mandatoryExpiration` of the schema, which in this case we set to false
 - An array of `attributes`, which contains the details of the attributes defined previously, such as their `name`, `description` and `type`.
-The attribute Role is of type multichoice so we'll also need to specify the range of possible `values` of this attribute inside an array.
-The attribule SinceSeason is of type number.
+The attribute `CoreContributor` is of type boolean while `SinceSeason` is of type number

-> A Schema can contain a maximum of two attributes.
-Attributes of type "multichoice" can accept a range of maximum four possible values.

 The refreshed `Bearer Token` from the last step needs to be passed inside the Authorization Request Header.
 Furthermore, it requires to pass the issuer `id` as Path Parameter.
 An Issuer can create as many schemas he/she wants!